What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Terminology and Fundamental Tasks

+\textbf{\textit{Methods.}} Mainstream methods augment image classification backbones with regression or activation-based localization heads to predict the position of the target object.
+Early approaches mainly relied on CNN-based architectures and class activation mapping mechanisms to localize the dominant object from image-level supervision.
+More recent studies often formulate the problem as weakly supervised object localization (WSOL) \cite{wsol}, where transformer-based and vision-language-based models have become increasingly prominent, such as ViTOL \cite{vitol} and recent TriLite \cite{trilite}.

+\textbf{\textit{Datasets.}} The ImageNet Large Scale Visual Recognition Challenge (ILSVRC) \cite{ILSVRC} remains the most classic benchmark for object localization.
+In traffic scenario, despite the scarcity of dedicated benchmarks, several datasets still contain images annotated with a single bounding box for the object of interest, which will be detailed in Sec.~\ref{sec:tasks_datasets}.

-\textbf{\textit{Metrics.}} The primary metric for localization is Intersection over Union (IoU), which measures the overlap between the predicted bounding box and the ground truth \cite{VOC}.
+\textbf{\textit{Metrics.}} The primary metric is Intersection over Union (IoU), which measures the overlap between the predicted bounding box and the ground truth \cite{VOC}.
 A prediction is typically considered correct if the IoU exceeds a threshold (commonly 0.5) \cite{VOC} and the class label matches the ground truth.
-The localization AP metric interpolates the classic AP to evaluate both classification and localization performance by summarizing the shape of the precision/recall curve \cite{VOC}.
+The localization average precision (AP) interpolates the classic AP to evaluate both classification and localization performance by summarizing AUC-PR \cite{VOC}.